-Stranger Things star pushed for this character to be gay after filming began
+This is why Stranger Things star Maya Hawke pushed for her character to be a lesbian

-Actress Maya Hawke, who plays Robin in the third season of Netflix’s Stranger Things, has revealed that she advocated for her character to be a lesbian after filming began.
+Actress Maya Hawke, who plays Robin in Netflix’s Stranger Things, previously explained that she advocated for her character to be a lesbian after filming began.

-Robin became the first LGBT+ character in the hit show, coming out as a lesbian to her ‘Scoops Ahoy’ colleague Steve Harrington in episode seven.
+In 2019, Robin became the first LGBTQ+ character in the hit show, coming out as a lesbian to her ‘Scoops Ahoy’ colleague Steve Harrington in season three, episode seven.
+Maya Hawke is not LGBTQ+, but she has explained why she was so keen for her character to come out.

-In a scene that cleverly defies genre expectations, Robin reveals she didn’t actually have a crush on Steve in high school, but on the girl who couldn’t stop staring at him in class.
+In a scene that cleverly defied expectations, Robin revealed that she didn’t actually have a crush on Steve in high school, but on the girl who couldn’t stop staring at him in class.

-Speaking in an interview with the Wall Street Journal, Hawke said the Duffer Brothers initially planned for Robin and Steve’s character arcs to end in a romantic relationship — but she had other ideas.
+Speaking in an interview with the Wall Street Journal in 2019, Maya Hawke said the Duffer Brothers initially planned for Robin and Steve’s character arcs to end in a romantic relationship — but she had other ideas.

 “Throughout filming, we started to feel like she and Steve shouldn’t get together, and that she’s gay,” the 21-year-old actress said.